 - Information about grandchildren, brothers and sisters, and nieces and nephews

-This affidavit must be signed in front of a notary public who will then notarize the document.
+The person must sign the affidavit in front of a notary public who then notarizes the document.
 This certified affidavit must be filed with the county clerk in the county where the inherited house is located.
 Proper filing of the document will generally satisfy the title company’s requirements.

 Conducting A Title Search

-A title search at the county records office should also be conducted to make sure there aren’t any liens or foreclosures against the property.
+Conduct a title search at the county records office and make sure no liens or foreclosures exist against the property.
 If you don’t live near the county in which the property is located, you can also search online.
-Any liens or other debts must be satisfied before the property can be sold.
+Satisfy all liens and debts before selling the property.

 Completing The Deed To Transfer Title

 Next, you complete the deed to transfer title to the heirs.
 The deed should state that the listed owners are heirs at law of the deceased.
-This simply means that thepersons listed are entitled to inherit the property of the deceased.
+This simply means that the persons listed have rights for the property of the deceased.
 All heirs should sign the deed and have their signatures notarized.

 Getting The Help You Need

 Selling an inherited house without a will in Texas is a complex process that can be confusing and intimidating.
 Big State Home Buyers can help.
-As the largest privately-owned home buying company in Houston, Big State Home Buyers has the experience and knowledge to help you sell your inherited house quickly.
+Big State Home Buyers has the experience and knowledge to help you sell your inherited house quickly.
 We treat our clients with respect and genuine concern, without high-pressure tactics.
 Call Big State Home Buyers today for a free consultation with no obligation.